 As a regulated practice, we continue to follow guidance from national and professional bodies.
 Our responsibility is to offer treatment in a safe environment.

 Every member of our team continues to follow best practice in reducing infection, as we all should.
 If you currently have coronavirus, or related symptoms, please contact us for advice before booking an appointment.

 As an established maxillofacial clinic, we do appreciate that all patients deserve access to the best care and we will always endeavour to offer this.

-Please contact our clinic to discuss any medical concerns where we can help, our team will offer a balance of safety and professional support.
+Contact our clinic to discuss any concerns on Covid-19, or any medical concerns.
+Our team will offer you a balance of safety and professional support.